-This postgraduate course provides an overview on biomolecular structure, dynamics and interactions, as well as on the experimental and computational techniques to study them.
-It is composed of six 1h-long sessions [course ongoing, material added on weekly basis]
+A six lectures-long postgraduate course on the protein structure, dynamics and interactions, as well as on the computational and experimental techniques used to study them.

 - class 2: protein structure and dynamics